‘If you believe in independence, you must vote SNP,' says Humza Yousaf at election campaign launch

-Humza Yousaf has made a direct appeal to pro-independence voters to back the SNP at the upcoming general election, as polls show support slipping away from his party.
+Humza Yousaf has made a direct appeal to pro-independence voters to back the SNP at the coming general election, as polls show support slipping away from his party.

-Launching the SNP’s election campaign at the Oran Mor in Glasgow, the First Minister said those who believe in separation “must vote" for his party.
+Launching the SNP’s election campaign at the Oran Mor in Glasgow, the First Minister said those who believed in separation “must vote" for his party.

 He said UK Labour leader Sir Keir Starmer “will use every single vote for Labour in Scotland as a vote against independence”.